- Home

 Leaving your tax-free lump sum invested in your pension may be particularly beneficial if your investments have fallen in value, as they could benefit from future stock market gains, and leave you better off later in retirement.

-Bear in mind, too, that pensions can be passed on completely free of IHT, and completely tax-free if you die before age 75.
-If you die after age 75, your pension will be taxed in the same way as income when your beneficiary (or beneficiaries) come to make a withdrawal.
+Bear in mind, too, that pensions can be passed on completely free of Inheritance Tax (IHT), and completely tax-free if you die before age 75.
+If you die after the age of 75, your pension will be taxed in the same way as income when your beneficiary (or beneficiaries) come to make a withdrawal.
 If you take money out of a pension, it will count towards your estate for IHT purposes.
 This is another benefit to delaying accessing your tax-free cash until it’s definitely needed.
-Learn more in our article Can my pension be used to reduce inheritance tax?
+Learn more in our article; Can my pension be used to reduce inheritance tax?

 Should I use my tax-free lump sum to pay off my mortgage (or other debts)?

 If you’ve got a mortgage or other debts then you may be tempted to use your tax-free cash to pay off all or some of your remaining balance.
 As interest rates have soared in recent years, it’s understandable that being mortgage-free may appeal.
-However, think about the basic principles of financial planning before paying off your mortgage with your pension savings.
+However, think about the basic principles of financial planning before using some of your pension savings to pay off your mortgage.

 Selby said: “Your first port of call should usually be paying off any high cost debts you have, then building a rainy-day fund in case of emergency.
 If you’ve got both of those sorted, you can start to consider things like paying off your mortgage early, if that’s a priority and you are able to, or looking at more luxury spending, like renovating your home or travelling.
 But make sure doing this in the early stages of retirement won’t jeopardise your lifestyle later on.”